JaxxonJargonGames/SoldiersVsZombies/README.md

 ### What is Stage 2?

 The game begins in Stage 1.
-After all the zombie diamonds have been converted to soldier diamonds, and all the zombies have been eliminated, the game enters Stage 2.
-During Stage 2, the two super zombie diamonds underneath the two electrical towers begin spawning 50 super zombies each.
+After all the zombie portals have been converted to soldier portals, and all the zombies have been eliminated, the game enters Stage 2.
+During Stage 2, the two super zombie portals underneath the two electrical towers begin spawning 50 super zombies each.
 And the spawned zombies drop into a force field orb that equips them with a protective force field for 60 seconds, making them more difficult to kill.
 Also, the super zombies are stronger and more aggessive than the Stage 1 zombies.

 #### Before Stage 2: